zoyamasood/ds2002-dp3/README.md

 This programming assignment makes use of your Python skills to interact with an Amazon SQS messaging queue.

-You are allowed to work on this project with one other person, if you want to.
+> NOTE: You are allowed to work on this project with one other person, if you want to.
 But that is not required.
 See the "Submission & Grading" section at the bottom for instructions.

 Short instructions: You have been given your own SQS queue, and some AWS credentials to use.
 Write a single python script that does the following: